Meroje/dropbox-public-folder-replacement/README.md

 Dropbox are [removing support for the Public folder functionality](https://www.dropbox.com/help/files-folders/public-folder).

-This is a drop-in script replacement for your Dropbox public folder links.
+~~This is a drop-in script replacement for your Dropbox public folder links.~~ This works with nginx and X-Accel-Redirect header to have a caching proxy to your dropbox files so they download faster on subsequent requests

 As Dropbox no longer provides the service, DPFR runs on your web host instead.
 Files are still fetched in real-time from Dropbox using their [API](https://www.dropbox.com/developers/documentation/http/overview).